hpburon/Workshop/project3.md

 ![](urbanareas.png)

-This plot shows Westmoreland's urban areas in light blue.
+This plot shows Westmoreland's urban areas in the dark tan.

 Unfortunately, I was not able to generate the population/density points on this plot (several of the commands kept producing errors that I could not figure out).
 However, as you will see below, I was able to plot several types of data points that I believe are positively correlated with population density.